stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### The unofficial opcodes

-As stated previously in this post, there are 151 official opcodes.
-Given that an opcode is one byte in length and one byte can define 256 values, it is natural to wonder what would happen if a machine instruction were to use an opcode value that is not one of the 151 official values.
+As stated in this post, there are 151 official opcodes.
+Since an opcode is one byte in length and one byte can define 256 values, there are other possible opcode values.
+What would happen if a machine instruction were to have an opcode value that is not one of the 151 official values?

-The result depends on the exact unofficial value used.
-For some, the result is a no-op or the NES will freeze until the Reset button is pressed, but for others there are useful effects and [a few NES games](https://wiki.nesdev.com/w/index.php/CPU_unofficial_opcodes#Games_using_unofficial_opcodes) have made use of them.
-A good description of why the unofficial opcodes have the effects that they do can be found [here](https://www.pagetable.com/?p=39).
+The result would depend on the exact unofficial value used.
+For some values, the result is a no-op or the NES will freeze until you press the Reset button.
+For others there are useful effects and [a few NES games](https://wiki.nesdev.com/w/index.php/CPU_unofficial_opcodes#Games_using_unofficial_opcodes) have made use of them.
+You can read a good description [here](https://www.pagetable.com/?p=39) of why the unofficial opcodes have the effects they do.
 [This page](https://wiki.nesdev.com/w/index.php/Programming_with_unofficial_opcodes) on the Nesdev wiki looks at which unofficial opcodes are actually useable.

 ## Conclusion

-If you have not done any low-level programming before then writing games for the NES, and so programming the 6502, involves learning a number of new concepts.
-This has been a long post and it has covered some tricky details, but the information presented here will provide a solid base for your future programming of the NES.
+If you have not done any low-level programming before then writing games for the NES involves learning many new concepts.
+The information presented here should provide a solid base for your NES programming.

 ## Further reading